ignaczalexander/track-my-work-api/README.md

 **Register a new user**
 ----
- Creates a new user
+ Creates a new user and sends a verification email to the specified email address.

 * **URL**

-  /api/users/register
+  `/api/users/register`

 * **Method:**